moralescastillo/mysite/_posts/2026-05-27-years-fueling-experiments.md

 This was the unlock I had been missing.
 A savory, reliable food I could bring into any country, prepare in a hotel room, and know would work in my stomach.

 At the same time, I forced myself to revisit carbohydrate mixes.
 The iso drink disaster in Hungary had put me off them for years.
-But I could not keep avoiding them entirely, not with a longer races in the horizon.
+But I could not keep avoiding them entirely, not with longer races in the horizon.
 I started slowly, introducing small amounts alongside foods I already trusted, going for long runs specifically to test my stomach rather than my legs.

 After several weeks of testing, I landed on a coconut-flavored carb mix from MNSTRY.
 What makes it work, for me, is the flavor profile.
 Most carb mixes on the market use a sharp, acidic fruit flavor that makes you more thirsty the longer you drink it.
 The coconut version has a milky, mild quality.
 I also found flavorless gels that I can take without triggering the same response.
 I have reduced my gel intake to roughly one per 50 kilometers, only when I need a fast hit without stopping.